UNIVERSE-HPC/course-material/libraries/pybamm-developer/01_ode.md

 ## PyBaMM events

-The final thing we need to define for the reservoir model is the events.
 An event is a condition that can be used to stop the solver, for example when the voltage reaches a certain value.
 In PyBaMM an event can be defined using the [`pybamm.Event`](https://docs.pybamm.org/en/stable/source/api/events/event.html) class.
 For example, if you wanted to define an event that stops the solver when the time reaches 3, you would write